MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 ## Choice of Cosmos DB Account Type

-Because this implementation uses multiple containers, it exceeds the minimum throughput requirements for the "free" Cosmos DB account.
+This implementation will work with the "Free" Cosmos DB tier.
+You can have one per account.

-However, if you deploy a "[serverless](https://docs.microsoft.com/en-us/azure/cosmos-db/throughput-serverless)" account, your monthly costs will be very low.
-For example, our serverless Cosmos account used for unit testing costs under $0.10 (US) a month as of July 2022.
+It also works the "serverless" and "provisioned" account types.

 # References